How to Create Awesome Content People Actually Want

 - Setting unclear expectations: A mysterious title and description don’t get people to click – instead, searchers will never see it because it won’t show up in relevant results.

 When measuring the success of a content marketing campaign, keep in mind organic search results aren’t just the luck of the draw.
 They’re only successful with careful strategic planning, high-quality useful content and appropriate amplification on the channels your target customers are on.Organic search results aren’t just the luck of the draw.
-They take careful, strategic planning… Click To Tweet
+They take careful, strategic planning and high quality #content.
+Click To Tweet

 So, What Did We Learn?